skggm/skggm/_pages/skggm-writeup.md

 ## Randomized model averaging

 For some problems, the support of the sparse precision matrix is of primary interest.
 In these cases, the true support can be estimated with greater confidence by employing a form of ensemble model averaging known as _stability selection_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf)\] combined with randomizing the model selection via the _random lasso_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf), [Wang et al.](https://arxiv.org/abs/1104.3398)\].
 The skggm `ModelAverage` class implements a meta-estimator to do this.
-This is a similar facility to scikit-learn's [_RandomizedLasso_](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html), but for the graph lasso.
+This is a similar facility to scikit-learn's [_RandomizedLasso_](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html) but for the graphical lasso.

 This technique estimates the precision over an ensemble of estimators with random penalties and bootstrapped samples.
 Specifically, in each trial we

-1. draw boostrap samples by randomly subsampling $$S$$
+1. Draw boostrap samples by randomly subsampling $$S$$
-2. draw a random matrix penalty
+2. Draw a random matrix penalty

 A final _proportion matrix_ is then estimated by summing or averaging the precision estimates from each trial.
 The precision support can be estimated by thresholding the proportion matrix.

 The random penalty can be chosen in a variety of ways.
 We initially offer the following methods:

-- `subsampling` (fixed penalty): This option does not modify the penalty and only draws bootstrapped samples from $$S$$.
+- `subsampling` (fixed penalty): This option does not modify the penalty and only draws bootstrapped samples from $$\Xdata$$.
 Use this in conjunction with a scalar penalty.

 - `random`: This option generates a randomly perturbed penalty weight matrix.
 Specifically, the off-diagonal entries take the values $$\{\lambda\eta,~ \frac{\lambda}{\eta}\}$$ with probability $$1/2$$.
 The class uses `lam_perturb` for $$\eta$$.

 - `fully_random`: This option generates a symmetric matrix with Gaussian off-diagonal entries (for a single triangle).
-The penalty matrix is scaled appropriately for $$S$$.
+The penalty matrix is scaled appropriately for $$\Xdata$$.

 `ModelAverage` takes the parameter `estimator` as the graph lasso estimator instance to build the ensemble and by default, `QuicGraphLassoCV` is used.